a-rey/CISCO_configs/README.md

 ### Troubleshooting

-OSPF issues:
+Common Issues:

-1. No OSPF neighbors
+1. No OSPF neighbors...
    1. Authentication values incorrect?
    2. Local interfaces not in an up&up state?
    3. OSPF neighbor interfaces not in the same subnet?